 Most Aussies can name a half dozen North American native tribes and the names of civil and human rights leaders in the US, South Africa, Tibet, East Timor and beyond.
 How many know the names Fred Maynard, Jack Patten, Margaret Tucker, William Barak or Bill Onus?
 We know the names Crazy Horse and Sitting Bull, but how many of us know the story of Windradyne or Cumbo Gunnerah?

 Despite the many horrors, it’s not about feeling guilty.
 It’s about empowering people, feeling empathy and offering compassion, which this country was supposedly built on, through mateship and that fair go.
-Until non-indigenous Australians come to terms with the fact that they continue to benefit from an entire society built on the suffering of a people, we won’t have an opportunity to move forward.
+Until non-indigenous Australians come to terms with the fact that they continue to benefit from a society built on the suffering of a people, we won’t have an opportunity to move forward.
 We should be far better than what we’ve seen so far.
 We should all acknowledge our past, honour all of our fallen and also celebrate our achievements, on another day.
 One with real meaning.